 Council is frantically making efforts to source funds in order to switch to Amapongogwa Dam.

-Gwenhoro Dam is a dam constructed on the Runde river and located in Shurugwi inside Ian Smith's Gwenhoro farm.
+Gwenhoro Dam is a dam constructed on the Runde river and located in Shurugwi, 37 km south of Gweru.
+It is built on Ian Smith's Gwenhoro farm.
 The Dam supplies water to Gweru and Shurugwi.
-In November of 2018 government allocated Gweru City Council $4 million to go towards the rehabilitation of water...
+In November of 2018 government allocated Gweru City Council $4...
 Read More About Gwenhoro Dam